Junior Year

 -

 Sign up for an SAT/ ACT preparation course.
 Look online for courses, free assistance, or helpful preparation App tools like “Question of the Day” that you can find on test preparation websites.
 Create your College Board account CollegeBoard.org- and then connect and register for KhanAcademy.com which will automatically set up a study schedule for you.
-See Resources page in this publication
+See Resources page on the EduDreamer Consulting website.

 March/April